jmsckv/EncDecMeta/readme.md

 2. We recommend to launch a Docker container with `. build_and_run_docker.sh` (use the `_cpu.sh` if no GPU is available).
 This will automatically create the expected directory structure and environment variables.
 It also auto-detects free ports for JupyterLab ($PORT1), Tensorboard ($PORT2), and the Ray Dashboard ($PORT3).
 Run `docker ps` to see where to retrieve e.g. JupyterLab in your browser, the default password, which you can change in `jupyter_notebook_config.py` before launching the container, is ASHA2020.

-3. Create a Python virtutal env to install the projec libraries.
+3. Create a Python virtutal env to install the project libraries.
 Do so from $CODEPATH in the Docker container, which maps to the root of this repo.
 ```
 python -m venv venv
 . venv/bin/activate